-Tryba Architects partnered with Compositive Primary, a new workplace-based school model coming to the Fitzsimons Innovation Community in Aurora, Colorado, to build and design a purpose-based learning environment that embodies the philosophy of whole education.
+Tryba Architects partnered with Compositive Primary, a new workplace-based school model in the Fitzsimons Innovation Community, to build and design a purpose-based learning environment that embodies the philosophy of whole education.

-Occupying 3.6 acres near the campus center, Compositive Primary will support children’s capacity to reflect and learn, recognize and act, care and connect, and engage and serve.
-Featuring light-filled and purposefully flexible classrooms, positive outdoor learning spaces and multi-functional experiential learning and community wellness centers, Compositive Primary will be fully integrated into the life of the innovation community.
+Occupying 3.6 acres near the campus center, Compositive Primary supports children’s capacity to reflect and learn, recognize and act, care and connect, and engage and serve.
+Featuring light-filled and purposefully flexible classrooms, positive outdoor learning spaces and multi-functional experiential learning and community wellness centers, Compositive Primary is positioned to be fully integrated into the life of the innovation community.
 An iconic and highly visible campus bell tower—a symbol of community—is designed to nurture exploration and discovery for generations of children.

-With classes beginning in Fall 2019, this new educational experience will give enrollment preference to children of parents working at the world-class Anschutz Medical Campus including faculty, staff and students at the University of Colorado Medical School.
+This new educational experience gives enrollment preference to children of parents working at the world-class Anschutz Medical Campus including faculty, staff and students at the University of Colorado Medical School.

 Completion of the school represents another step in realizing the comprehensive master plan Tryba Architects is providing for the entire 125-acre Fitzsimons Innovation Community at the Anschutz Medical Campus.